olivercalder/kernel-benchmark/README.md

 This script runs the full suite of benchmarks which were used to generate the results included in the Results folder and discussed below.

-All tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory and a network-mounted filesystem.
+All tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory.
 The host OS was Ubuntu 16.04.6 LTS with Linux kernel 4.4.0, running Docker version 18.09.7, QEMU version 2.5.0, and rustc 1.47.0-nightly.

 The minimum time steps used in this script reflect the capabilities of the test system, and should be adjusted for use on other systems.